OudomMunint/Benchmark/README.md

 - For `VSCode` you also need to create `launch.JSON` and `task.JSON` files if you want to run in different configurations.
 - If not you can use the provided JSON files.

+# Running on OSX
+- Open the solution and set as startup project.
+- Run the benchmark in `Release` mode.
+- If the app is terminated, open Benchmark.sln or csproj in terminal.
+- Or `cd` into the `Benchmark` folder and run `dotnet run -c Release`

 # Running the EXE

 - Open the solution with preferred IDE